 Section 5.
 Application for Membership

-A person wishing to become a Member shall submit an application for membership to the Society, using such form as the Board of Directors may prescribe, accompanied by the scheduled application fee adopted by the Board.
+A person wishing to become a Member shall submit an application for membership to the Society, using such form and fees as the Board of Directors may prescribe.
 All applications shall be processed and approved according to procedures adopted by the Board.

 ARTICLE III - MEMBER MEETINGS

 Section 1.
 Annual Meeting

 An annual membership meeting shall be held within the first 90 days after the start of the fiscal year for the purpose of transacting any business as may properly come before the meeting.
 The time and place of such meeting shall be set by the chair with the concurrence of the Board of Directors.